 History of Minelaying

-HALO’s survey in the West Bank in 2012 identified a total of 90 minefields.
+test HALO’s survey in the West Bank in 2012 identified a total of 90 minefields.
 Thirteen were laid by the Jordanian military from 1948 to 1967, with 77 minefields laid by the Israeli military along the Jordan River following the 1967 war.
 Many of the minefields are within Palestinian communities, surrounded by housing and valuable land which would otherwise be readily used for construction or agriculture.

 Very little effort has previously been put into clearing the minefields.
 Where limited clearance has taken place it has often been incomplete, with landmines remaining and accidents occurring after clearance.
 The concept of humanitarian mineclearance is relatively new to the West Bank.
-In March 2011 the Israeli Ministry of Defence established the Israeli National Mine Action Authority (INMAA) and in February 2012 the Palestinian Authority established the Palestinian Mine Action Centre (PMAC) to take responsibility for mine action in Israel and the West Bank.
+In March 2011 the Israeli Ministry of Defense established the Israeli National Mine Action Authority (INMAA) and in February 2012 the Palestinian Authority established the Palestinian Mine Action Centre (PMAC) to take responsibility for mine action in Israel and the West Bank.

-Mine Risk Education (MRE) has been attempted in the West Bank by a number of organisations but these have so far failed to establish a sustainable capacity.
+Mine Risk Education (MRE) has been attempted in the West Bank by a number of organizations but these have so far failed to establish a sustainable capacity.
 Given the close proximity of many of the minefields to the civilian population, MRE has an important role to play in preventing accidents and raising awareness of on-going clearance activities, particularly amongst children.